Skip to content

 How long should your cookie window be?

 Match the window to how long your buyers actually take to decide.
-Look at the typical gap between first touch and purchase, then set the window to comfortably cover it without stretching so far that you pay for influence that wasn't really yours.
+Measure the typical gap between first touch and purchase, then set the window to cover it comfortably — without stretching so far you pay for influence that wasn't really yours.

-1. Impulse / low-price products: a few days is enough.
+1. Impulse or low-price products: a few days is plenty.

-2. Mid-consideration consumer purchases: 30 days is a sensible default.
+2. Mid-consideration consumer purchases: 30 days is the sensible default.

-3. Considered B2B or high-ticket SaaS: 45–90 days reflects a longer evaluation.
+3. Considered B2B or high-ticket SaaS: 45–90 days matches the longer evaluation.

 What about last-click vs. other attribution models?

 Most affiliate programs use last-click within the cookie window — the last affiliate clicked before purchase gets the credit.
-It's simple and widely understood, but you can also consider first-click (rewarding discovery) or splitting credit.
-Whatever you choose, state it in your terms so partners know exactly how they're credited.
+It's simple and widely understood, but you can also weigh first-click (rewarding discovery) or splitting credit.
+Whatever you pick, state it in your terms so partners know exactly how they're credited.

 What does cookieless tracking mean for the future?

-Third-party cookies are increasingly blocked or short-lived, so attribution is shifting to server-side and first-party methods.
-Modern platforms record clicks server-side and tie conversions to first-party identifiers rather than relying solely on a browser cookie, which keeps attribution accurate even as browsers tighten privacy.
-When evaluating tracking, ask how it copes in a cookieless world.
+Third-party cookies are increasingly blocked or short-lived, so attribution is moving to server-side and first-party methods.
+Modern platforms record clicks server-side and tie conversions to first-party identifiers instead of leaning on a browser cookie, which keeps attribution accurate even as browsers tighten privacy.
+When you evaluate tracking, ask how it copes in a cookieless world.

 The cookie window isn't a technical detail — it's a promise to your partners about how fairly you'll credit the demand they create.